-function argument type(s) return type description

-max double, double or a scalar of the same maximum

-double type as the argu-

-min double double or a scalar of the same minimum

-111111 double type as the argu- Infinition

-ments

-pow double, double or double or complex first argument to the power of the

-complex, complex second

-random no arguments or int double or double or one or more random numbers

-or int , int [double] between 0.0 and 1.0 (see 8.0.2)

-real complex double real part

-remainder double, double double remainder after division, accord-

-ing to the IEEE 754 floating-

-point standard (see 8.0.4.

-round double long round to the nearest long, choos-

-ing the next greater integer when

-exactly in between, and throw-

-ing an exception if out of range.

-If the argument is NaN, the re-

-sult is OL.
-If the argument is

-out of range, the result is either

-MaxLong or MinLong, depend-

-100 1 1 11 • ing on the sign.

-roundToInt double int round to the nearest int , choos-

-ing the next greater integer when

-exactly in between, and throw-

-Ing an exception if out of range.

-If the argument is NaN, the re-

-suit is 0.
-If the argument is out of

-Int or MinInt depending on the

-sign

-san double int 1 if the argument is negative 1

-sgn double IIIt otherwise

-sqrt double or complex double or complex square root.
-If the argument is

-double with value less than zero,

-then the result is NaN. complex

-case: $sqrt(z) = \sqrt{ z }(\cos\frac{\angle z}{2} +$

-$i\sin\frac{z}{2}$
+Function Argument type(s) Return type Description random no arguments or int or int, int double or double or [double] one or more random numbers between 0.0 and 1.0 (see 13.4.8) real complex double real part remainder double, double double remainder after division, according to the IEEE 754 floating-point standard (see 13.4.8). round double long round to the nearest long, choosing the next greater integer when exactly in between, and throwing an exception if out of range.
+If the argument is NaN, the result is 0L.
+If the argument is out of range, the result is either Max-Long or MinLong, depending on the sign. roundToInt double int round to the nearest int , choosing the next greater integer when exactly in between, and throwing an exception if out of range.
+If the argument is NaN, the result is 0.
+If the argument is out of range, the result is either Max-Int or MinInt, depending on the sign. sgn double int -1 if the argument is negative, 1 otherwise sqrt double or complex double or complex square root.
+If the argument is double with value less than zero, then the result is NaN. complex case: $sqrt(z) = \sqrt{ z }(\cos(\frac{\angle z}{2}) + i\sin(\frac{\angle z}{2}))$ toDegrees double double convert radians to degrees toRadians double double convert degrees to radians within type, type, double boolean return true if the first argument is in the neighborhood of the second, meaning that the distance is less than or equal to the third argument.
+The first two arguments can be any type for which such a distance is defined.
+For composite types, arrays, records, and matrices, then return true if the first two arguments have the same structure, and each corresponding element is in the neighborhood.